Table of Contents

 When receiving inventory from a manufacturer, supplier, or merchant, 3PLs need to scan barcodes, whether they are from parcel or freight shipments.
 3PLs will have varying processes, so you must conform to their standards to prevent delays in orders, unidentifiable inventory, and potential fees from them.

-2. Handing off orders for end consumers to shipping carriers
+2. Handing off orders for end consumers to shipping couriers

 Once an order has been picked and packed and is ready to be shipped, there will be a shipping barcode on the label that’s affixed to the package.
-The 3PL will hand off shipments to the right carrier (often daily), and the carrier will typically scan it once it leaves the 3PL’s facility.
+The 3PL will hand off shipments to the right courier (often daily), and the courier will typically scan it once it leaves the 3PL’s facility.

 3. Receiving returns from end consumers